 Friday, July 1, 2016

 It came together rather quickly.
-My sweetie 'hubby' microwaved the left over pasta.
-I stir fried the shrimp in red pepper infused olive oil, garlic powder and chili powder.
-To that, I add the left over stir fried veggies and diced up leftover coconut chicken.
-Once, the pasta was done, all we had to do was wait for the shrimp and veggies to get a little black crispiness gathering around the edges of the skillet.
+The pasta with tomatoes was microwaved while I stir fried the shrimp in red pepper infused olive oil, garlic powder and chili powder.
+To that, I added the left over stir fried veggies and diced up leftover coconut chicken breasts.
+Once, the pasta was done, all I had to do was wait for the shrimp, chicken and veggies to get a little black crispiness gathering around the edges.

 Veal is a delicious delicate young 'dairy' beef, best served as a Parmesan ~ Parmigiana!